beacon-biosignals/StableHashTraits.jl/README.md

 versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an
 object's hash in this case would be considered a bug.

+> ⚠️ Hash versions 1 and 2 are deprecated and their use is strongly discouraged; use hash
+> version 3 or later (available in StableHashTraits v1.2 and later).
+In Julia 1.10 the
-> ⚠️ In Julia 1.10 the stability of hashes in `StableHashTraits` is broken; 1.1.5 corrects
+> stability of hashes for hash version 1 and 2 in `StableHashTraits` is broken; 1.1.5
-> this bug.
-Versions 1.1.4 are to be retroactively marked as incompatible with Julia 1.10.
+> corrects this bug.
+Versions 1.1.4 were retroactively marked as incompatible with Julia
-> Please use version 1.1.5, or a higher version, when using Julia 1.10.
-More precisely:
-> Hashes in 1 - 1.1.4 of StableHashTraits will generate the correct hashes on Julia 1.6 -
-> 1.9 but an incorrect hash in 1.10.
-Hashes in 1.1.5 will generate the correct hash for
-> Julia 1.6 - 1.10.
-(The cause of this bug was the change in the string representation of
-> named tuples, so any hashed objects that include the type of a named tuple changed).
+> 1.10.
+StableHashTraits will release a breaking version (2.0) that does not include
+> the behavior of versions 1 and 2 from StableHashTraits 1.0

 ## Why use `stable_hash` instead of `Base.hash`?